 Oriental cockroaches are dark brown to black and grow to about 11/4 inches long.
 They do not fly and their wings remain short, even as adults.
 The female's wings are smaller than the male's, which extend only slightly over half of the body (Fig. 5).
 Nymphs are uniformly reddish brown to black.
-The development time from egg to adult averages 575 to 600 days and adult oriental cockroaches live 1 to 6 months.
+Development from egg to adult averages 575 to 600 days and adult oriental cockroaches live 1 to 6 months.
+They prefer cooler, ground-level sites such as basements, crawl spaces, and wet areas.